LamphiUSC/599ProjectWork/Assignment1/ReadMe.txt

 12) merging_scifi_ufo.py
 -- This code is used to merge and join the ufo sighting data with the sci-fi data created.

+13) pickleDumpDict.py
+-- This code is used to extract data from the joined data from all the datasets in ufo_airport_scifi_census_merged.tsv, create the dictionary of the features and a list of their corresponding values.

+14) editDist.py
+-- Used to compute edit distance similarity metric for the features in the joined dataset.

+15) cosine_similarity.py
+-- Used to compute cosine similarity metric for the features in the joined dataset.

+16) jaccard_similarity.py
+-- Used to compute jaccard similarity metric for the features in the joined dataset.

+17) create-cluster.py
+-- Reads in the the similarity.csv files and create clusters in clusters.json based on x-coordinate.

+18) cluster-d3.html
+-- Reads in cluster.json and renders the clusters in the html format.